FarronF/limerick-council-meetings/meetings/2018/07/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting Municipal District Cappamore-Kilmallock - 28th June 2018.md

 The Elected Members highlighted the fact that there had been significant engagement by

-the community in Caherconlish in the original Part 8 proposals and stressed the importance--- 4
+the community in Caherconlish in the original Part 8 proposals and stressed the importance
+---
+4

 of re-engaging with the local community to update them on what works would now be